MIC-DKFZ/nnUNet/documentation/how_to_use_nnunet.md

 **Datasets from nnU-Net V1 can be converted to V2 by running `nnUNetv2_convert_old_nnUNet_dataset INPUT_FOLDER
 OUTPUT_DATASET_NAME`.** Remember that v2 calls datasets DatasetXXX_Name (not Task) where XXX is a 3-digit number.
+Please provide the **path** to the old task, not just the Task name. nnU-Net V2 doesn't know where V1 tasks were!

 ### Experiment planning and preprocessing
 Given a new dataset, nnU-Net will extract a dataset fingerprint (a set of dataset-specific properties such as